facebookresearch/encodec/README.md

 ## License

-This repository is released under the CC-BY-NC 4.0. license as found in the [LICENSE](LICENSE) file.
+The code in this repository is released under the MIT license as found in the [LICENSE](LICENSE) file.